-For controlling the device which one must open a GRSPW device using 'id = grspw\open(dev\index)' and call appropriate device control functions.
+For controlling the device one must open a GRSPW device using 'id = grspw_open(dev_index)' and call appropriate device control functions.
 Device operations naturally affects all DMA channels, for example when the link is disabled all DMA activity pause.
-However there is no connection software wise between the device functions and DMA function, except from that the grspw\close will also close all its DMA channels associated with the GRSPW device.
-Closing the device will wake up blocked DMA threads and return to the caller with an error code.
+However there is no connection software wise between the device functions and DMA function, except from that the grspw_close requires that all of its DMA channels have been closed.
+Closing a device fails if DMA channels are still open.

 Packets are transferred using DMA channels.
-To open a DMA channel one calls 'dma\id = grspw\dma\open(id, dmachan\index)' and use the appropriate transmission function with the dma\id to identify which DMA channel used.
+To open a DMA channel one calls 'dma_id = grspw_dma_open(id, dmachan_index)' and use the appropriate transmission function with the dma_id to identify which DMA channel used.